digitalocean/pydo/CONTRIBUTING.md

   make BUMP=minor bump_version
   ```

-1. Run `make generate` to update the version in the codebase.
-Make a pull request with this change.
-It should be separate from PRs containing changes to the library (including regenerated code).
+3. Update the Pydo version in `pyproject.toml` and `src/pydo/_version.py`.
+Create a separate PR with only these changes.

-1. Once the version bump PR has been pushed and merged, tag the commit to trigger the
+4. Once the PR has been pushed and merged, tag the commit to trigger the
    release workflow: run `make tag` to tag the latest commit and push the tag to ORIGIN.

    Notes:
     * To tag an earlier commit, run `COMMIT=${commit} make tag`.
     * To push the tag to a different remote, run `ORIGIN=${REMOTE} make tag`.
-1. Once the release process completes, review the draft release for correctness and publish the release.
+5. Once the release process completes, review the draft release for correctness and publish the release.
 Ensure the release has been marked `Latest`.